 The politics elements give you an intellectual framework of understanding, and the business management modules will help to develop your ability to make critical analyses and evaluations that are relevant to management.
 This combination will allow you to understand more critically and dynamically the politics of business and public organisations.

-Why study Politics with Business Management at Queen Mary?
+Why study Politics with Business Management at QMUL?

 We’re an expanding School and pride ourselves on the friendly and informal approach of our great teachers.
 You’ll get one-to-one supervision for your dissertation and our small seminar groups are all led by academic staff.
-In the National Student Survey 2011, 88 per cent of our students were satisfied overall with the quality of their experience and 90 per cent were employed or doing further study six months after graduation.
-In the most recent Research Assessment Exercise (RAE 2008), the School of Politics and International Relations was rated very highly for the quality of our research.
+You will learn from academics at the cutting-edge of their fields, who are contributing to our understanding of the subject.
 Our staff have diverse research interests, and this is reflected in the choice of modules available to students.

 There are huge benefits to studying politics in London, with national political institutions, party headquarters, high-profile international organisations and think-tanks all based here.
-At Queen Mary, we exploit our location to the full, inviting a range of high-profile and inspiring speakers to the campus.
-In the first six months of 2011 alone, David Willetts MP, Baroness Hayman, and Lords Healey, Mandelson and Hurd all came to speak to the Mile End Group, a forum for the exchange of ideas on government.
-There’s also a student-run politics society who organise debates and events of their own.
+At QMUL, we exploit our location to the full, inviting a range of high-profile and inspiring speakers to the campus.

 - Fundamentals of Management

 - Module from another School within the Faculty of Humanities and Social Sciences

 Plus optional modules from within the School of Politics and International Relations:

 - Modern Political Thought I and II